 –

-Neither can unbelievers receive God’s blessings or benefits when appropriately married (sexual intimacy) – unless by chance they are appropriately married to a true Christian.
+Neither can unbelievers receive God’s blessings or benefits when appropriately married (sexual intimacy) – unless by chance, they are appropriately married to a true Christian because of the conversion of their spouse to Christ within their marriage.
 For the unbelieving is sanctified by the believing spouse (1Corinthians 7:14,).
+However, this marriage is still not equivalent to a couple “Biblically married,” as I pointed out in the previous verse.

 –